j1wonkim/j1wonkim.github.io/_teaching/dt.md

 ---
-title: "DataThink: Intro to Data Science and Analysis"
+title: "Intro to Data Science and Analysis"
 collection: teaching
 type: "Undergraduate"
 venue: "Emory University, Department of Quantitative Theory and Methods"